robipozzi/robipozzi-kafka-producer-java/README.md

 ## Setup and run Kafka
-To see how a Kafka producer works, you will need to setup a few things in advance, such as a Kafka cluster to interact with and Kafka topic to produce and consume messages; also it could be useful to have some Kafka consumers to test the messages have been correctly produced by our Kafka producer: everything is already described in details in this GitHub repository https://github.com/robipozzi/robipozzi-kafka, you will find pointers to the appropriate content in the paragraphs below;.
+To see how a Kafka producer works, you will need to setup a few things in advance, such as a Kafka cluster to interact with and Kafka topic to produce and consume messages; also it could be useful to have some Kafka consumers to test the messages have been correctly produced by our Kafka producer: everything is already described in details in this GitHub repository https://github.com/robipozzi/robipozzi-kafka, you will find pointers to the appropriate content in the paragraphs below.

 ### Run Kafka cluster on local environment
 One option to run a Kafka cluster is obviously installing and running locally, please refer to https://github.com/robipozzi/robipozzi-kafka#run-Kafka-cluster-on-local-environment